 The suggested research questions are indicative and not exhaustive.
 We know that different stakeholders will have other questions.
 The agenda will therefore continue to grow as a live document.
-The Rights Lab's Modern Slavery Evidence Unit will work alongside researchers to identify early findings and disseminate them as short briefings to anti-slavery stakeholders who need them quickly.
+We will work alongside researchers to identify early findings and disseminate them as short briefings to anti-slavery stakeholders who need them quickly.
 We will upload these briefings here.

 Going forward we will cluster and answer some of these questions, and will work with other research organisations and anti-slavery stakeholders on this effort.
 We will post updates.
-We link to our evidence submissions about modern slavery and COVID-19 at our website, alongside other early responses on COVID-19’s implications for modern slavery.
+We link to our research, briefings and evidence submissions about modern slavery and Covid-19 at our website, alongside other responses on Covid-19’s implications for modern slavery.